stb06/Vanilla_Plus_Risk_of_Rain_Returns/Release/README.md

 	- Added to the base game as an umbrella setting.
 - Removed EviscerateFix, ArtificerPrimaryRangeFix, and DoubleTapFix.
 	- Replaced with RiskyFixes.

-`1.1.2`
-- Made enemies and bosses that probably wouldn't be able to jump in RoRR unable to jump.